ncss-tech/soilReports/inst/reports/region2/dmu-diff/README.md

 # DMU Diff Report
 This report provides [text differencing](https://en.wikipedia.org/wiki/Diff_utility) capabilities, applied to DMU/component records and component/horizon records queried from the selected set.
-This type of analyis requires marking records as *old* (`r old.dmu`) and *new* (`r new.dmu`) in the associated `config.R` file.
+This type of analyis requires marking records as *old* (`old.dmu`) and *new* (`new.dmu`) in the associated `config.R` file.
 Differences are higlighted in blue, deletions are in red, and additions are in green.

 ## Typical Usage
 Load the local NASIS database with two DMU that represent "pre" and "post" SDJR/update work.
 It is essential that the `mapunit`, `correlation`, and `DMU` objects are loaded in the selected set.